ComScore

 • Time Commitment: 40 minutes

-Pizza is one of our favorite summer dinners because it cooks up on the grill in a flash.
+Pizza is one of my favorite summer dinner ideas because it cooks on the grill in a flash.
 And this one is even easier than the rest because it starts with store-bought flatbread.
-We always finish our slice with crushed red pepper flakes.
+Try finishing your slice with crushed red pepper flakes.

 5. Zucchini Pad Thai